prepor/condo/README.md

 Condo watches for `*.edn` files in all directories defined as PREFIXes via command line interface.

 It has only one required parameter: `:spec`.
 It contains Docker container description in the format of [Docker's remote API](https://docs.docker.com/engine/reference/api/docker_remote_api_v1.24/#create-a-container).
 The only required field inside this description is `:Image`.

-`:spec` is extended by the `:Name` parameter (name of the container).
+See [example](https://github.com/prepor/condo/tree/master/specs/full.edn)

 Optional parameters:
 * `:deploy` (default `[:Before]`).
 Can be `[:Before]` or `[:After n]` where `n` is the number of seconds before stopping the previous container after the successful start of the new one.
-* `:health-timeout` in seconds (default 10).
-It describes how long condo will wait for the health checks to pass.
 * `:stop-timeout` in seconds (default 10).
 It will be passed into `stop` Docker operation.
 It describes how long it will wait before force-stopping the container.
+* `:name` name of container.
+By default containers have names consist of name of spec file + some random suffix.
+In can't be used with :After deploy strategy.
+* `:proxy` start TCP proxy in front of containers.
+Expects condo is run in the same docker network as containers.
+Usable only with :After deploy strategy.
+* `:watch-image` condo will periodically pull image and in the case of update it redeploy container.

 ## Real world setups